-Donna’s motto is ‘Don’t be afraid to walk through the open door” and this has led her to many opportunities, as a writer and professional fundraising/marketing executive, to give back.
-She has helped women work out of poverty in Nicaragua, built medical camps for seriously ill children for the late actor Paul Newman, and created spay/neuter programs for animals in North and South America.
+Donna’s motto is “Don’t be afraid to walk through the open door.”
+This has led her to many opportunities as a writer and professional fundraising/marketing executive to give back.
+She’s helped women work out of poverty in Nicaragua, built medical camps for seriously ill children for the late actor Paul Newman, and created spay/neuter programs for animals in North and South America.
 She lives both in Florida, where she loves to sail, and Ecuador, where she teaches memoir writing to expats and blogs about travel destinations.
 She graduated from the University of Florida in Journalism, and has written for the Fort Lauderdale Sun-Sentinel, the Sacramento Bee, The Meeting Professional, Central Florida magazine, and other publications.
-Donna lives with 4 hyperactive dogs, one skittish cat, and Rowland, her husband of 30 years, who she fell in love with when she discovered his motto was ‘Never marry anyone crazier than you are’.
-He didn’t.
+Donna lives with four hyperactive dogs, one skittish cat, and Rowland, her husband of 30 years.

 As a Story Terrace writer, Donna interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

-When I was nine my parents divorced, and I thought weekends at Big Mama’s would change, but it remained the constant in my life.
-But had I known it would all go away overnight, I would have been more grateful, having a horse sitting next to me at dinner.
+When I was nine, my parents divorced, and I thought weekends at Big Mama’s would change, but it remained the constant in my life.
+But had I known it would all go away overnight, I would have been more grateful to have a horse sitting next to me at dinner.

-On the last day of 7th grade I came home to find our house looking like it had been looted.
-Our furniture, our clothes, my cat – everything was gone.
-My mom was standing out front and handed me an empty box.“Fill it up with what you need most,” she said.
+On the last day of seventh grade, I came home to find our house looking like it had been looted.
+Our furniture, our clothes, my cat—everything was gone.
+My mom was standing out front and handed me an empty box.
+“Fill it up with what you need most,” she said.
 “We’re leaving in an hour.”

 “We got married.
 And we’re moving,” my mom said.